IBM-Cloud/terraform-provider-ibm/website/docs/d/db2_whitelist_ip.html.markdown

 Retrieve information about Whitelisted IPs of an existing [IBM Db2 Instance](https://cloud.ibm.com/docs/Db2onCloud).

 # DEPRECATED
-Datasource `ibm_db2_whitelist_ip` has now deprecated and replaced with `ibm_db2_allowlist_ip`, backend services will no longer available after 28th March 2025.
+Datasource `ibm_db2_whitelist_ip` has now deprecated and replaced with `ibm_db2_allowlist_ip`, backend services will no longer available after the next major release.
 This docs will be removed in coming release.

 ## Example Usage